Davao Chong Hua High School

 Davao Chong Hua High School (纳卯中华中学 (納卯中華中學, Nàmǎo Zhōnghuá Zhōngxué, La̍p-báu Tiong-hôa Tiong-o̍h)), formerly known as Davao Chinese High School (1924—1976) and Davao Central High School (1976—2016), is the first Chinese school in Davao City, established on June 3, 1924.
-It is a private, nonsectarian school situated Sta.
+It is a private, nonsectarian school on Sta.
 Ana cor.
 J.P.
 Laurel Ave., Davao City, Philippines.

 History

 The Davao Chong Hua High School, formerly known as the Davao Central High School and Davao Chinese High School, was founded on June 3, 1924.
-It traced its humble beginning to two rented classrooms at San Pedro Street with only 30 students.
-Seeing the necessity of acquiring a permanent school site, Don Francisco Villa-Abrille Lim Juna (林全份), a charter board member, donated a 10,000 square-meter lot, which became the present school site.
+It traced its beginning to two rented classrooms at San Pedro Street with only 30 students.
+Seeing the need to acquire a permanent school site, Don Francisco Villa-Abrille Lim Juna (林全份), a charter board member, donated a 10,000 square-meter lot, which became the present school site.
 The first building was a one-storey wooden structure.
 Classes were held in the new site in January 1925 with the aim of preserving and propagating Chinese language and culture.
 The school offered a dual curriculum in English and Chinese.
 It was then the only school in the City of Davao offering Chinese language.

 After twenty years of development, three classroom buildings and one dormitory were constructed, with a student population of more than 300.
 However, toward the end of the Japanese occupation during the World War II, all but one building were destroyed.
-After the war, four more classroom buildings and one dormitory was constructed.
+After the war, four more classroom buildings and one dormitory were constructed.

 In 1965, the city government expropriated 1,789 square meters of the school property for the Sta.
 Ana Avenue, which cuts through the school campus.
 In 1976, in compliance with Presidential Decree No.176 Filipinizing alien schools all over the country, the name Davao Chinese High School was change into Davao Central High School.

-From 1983 to 1998, the Board of Trustees under the leadership of the dynamic chairman, Guilbert Go, completed the construction of the three-storey concrete buildings and one four-storey building.
+From 1983 to 1998, the board of trustees under the leadership of the dynamic chairman, Guilbert Go, completed the construction of the three-storey concrete buildings and one four-storey building.
 This paved the way to start the modernization of Davao Central High School.

-Delfin Go succeeded Guilbert Go as the chairman of the Board of Trustees in 1998.
-During his term, a modern three-storey building was constructed and named Tan Yan Kee Memorial Preschool in honor of the father of Dr. Lucio Tan, chairman emeritus of the Board of Trustees.
+Delfin Go succeeded Guilbert Go as the chairman of the board of trustees in 1998.
+During his term, a modern three-storey building was constructed and named Tan Yan Kee Memorial Preschool in honor of the father of Dr. Lucio Tan, chairman emeritus of the board of trustees.
 Another grand project, the Jolly Central Covered Court, was donated by an alumnus, Tony Tan Caktiong.
 After the term of Delfin Go, Chua Tun-Chuan and Jesus Uy succeeded one after the other, as the chairmen of the Board.
 During their terms, the school continued to march achieving quality education.